pando85/pando85.github.io/docs/kaniop/v0.1/installation.md

 helm show crds oci://ghcr.io/pando85/helm-charts/kaniop | kubectl delete -f -
 ```

-This will delete all resources created by the Kaniop Helm chart, but it will not remove any Kanidm
+This will delete all resources created by the Kaniop Helm chart, and all Kanidm resources you have
-resources you have created.
+created.